February 17, 2026: also reading: Code Breaker: Jennifer Doudna, Gene Editing, and the Future of the Human Race, Walter Isaacson, c. 2022

 - 1999: eve of the "Y2K" problem

-General John C. Fremont
+- General John C. Fremont

-San Francisco Bay: South Bay
+- San Francisco Bay: South Bay

-the short-lived Bear Republic -- p.
+- the short-lived Bear Republic -- p.
 12 - 13

-Johann Sutter, p.
+- Johann Sutter, p.
 19 -- Sacramento Valley, via Vancouver, Hawaii; from Europe

-introduced the concept of time to the Indians; the bell;
+- introduced the concept of time to the Indians; the bell;

-1848: James Marshall, working for Sutter, found gold
+- 1848: James Marshall, working for Sutter, found gold

-Andres Castillero; land grant to an ancient cinnabar (mercury ore) mine
+- Andres Castillero; land grant to an ancient cinnabar (mercury ore) mine

-Mercury helps isolate gold by forming an amalgam, a mixture where mercury dissolves gold from crushed ore.
+Amalgamation / Hg: The molecule mercury (Hg) helps isolate gold by forming an amalgam, a mixture where mercury dissolves gold from crushed ore.
 After mixing the finely powdered ore with mercury, the amalgam is heated, which vaporizes the mercury and leaves behind the gold.
 This process, often called amalgamation, was historically used to separate gold from other materials.

 The practice of using mercury to isolate gold is not attributed to a single discoverer, as the technique was developed independently in different cultures.
 The Incas in the Andes used mercury amalgamation to refine gold for centuries before its use in Europe, and the technique was also known in ancient Greece.
 However, the large-scale industrial use of mercury amalgamation for ore processing began with Bartolomé de Medina in 1554 in Mexico for silver, a process later adapted for gold.

-explanation of how the '49ers affected the Alta California Indians way of life as opposed to the Spanish and the Mexicans.
+Culture: explanation of how the '49ers affected the Alta California Indians way of life as opposed to the Spanish and the Mexicans.

-"placer" (river bottom sand / sandstone) first mention, p.
+Placer: "placer" (river bottom sand / sandstone) first mention, p.
 17, along with jumping claims

-the quick history of California statehood; via compromise to balance Texas;
+History: the quick history of California statehood; via compromise to balance Texas;

-The Compromise of 1850 was a legislative package that addressed the issue of slavery after California applied for statehood as a free state, which threatened the balance between free and slave states.
-The compromise admitted California as a free state, established a Texas-New Mexico boundary, and organized the Utah and New Mexico territories under popular sovereignty, while also abolishhing the slave trade in Washington, DC, and enacting a stricter Fugitive Slave Act.
+- The Compromise of 1850 was a legislative package that addressed the issue of slavery after California applied for statehood as a free state, which threatened the balance between free and slave states.
+The compromise admitted California as a free state, established a Texas-New Mexico boundary, and organized the Utah and New Mexico territories under popular sovereignty, while also abolishing the slave trade in Washington, DC, and enacting a stricter Fugitive Slave Act.

-1850: the Foreign Miners' Tax Act, p.
+- 1850: the Foreign Miners' Tax Act, p.
 17.

-Interesting, bottom of page 18 and top of page 19: Louisiana senator Judah P Benjamin.
+- Interesting, bottom of page 18 and top of page 19: Louisiana senator Judah P Benjamin.
 Connects with Fremont.

-The story of how Americans literally took all this land from Mexico without any formal treaty.
+- The story of how Americans literally took all this land from Mexico without any formal treaty.
 Of course, that begs the question, how did Spain, and then Mexico, acquire this land in the first place?

-Plantation economy, p.
+- Plantation economy, p.
 19.

-Bottom of page 19: capitalist work around the world.
+- Bottom of page 19: capitalist work around the world.

-"The Age of Empire was dead." p.
+- "The Age of Empire was dead." p.
 20.

-"Beginning in the 1840's the whole world became a British colony." -- p.
+- "Beginning in the 1840's the whole world became a British colony." -- p.
 20.

-British economic system -- need to quote -- genericity -- not in the dictionary -- p.
+- British economic system -- need to quote -- genericity -- not in the dictionary -- p.
 20. Even Google Gemini cannot answer the question.

-Amadeo Giannini, The Bank of Italy / Bank of America.
+- Amadeo Giannini, The Bank of Italy / Bank of America.
 Story begins on page 33 -- but his story begins a page or two earlier.

 Chapter 1.1 completed.
 An incredible chapter.